Mariamne I: Life

-Josephus writes that it was because of Mariamne's vehement insistence that Herod made her brother Aristobulos a High Priest.
-Aristobulos, who was not even eighteen years old, drowned (in 36 BCE) within a year of his appointment; Alexandra, his mother, blamed Herod.
+Josephus writes that it was because of Mariamne's vehement insistence that Herod made her brother Aristobulus a High Priest.
+Aristobulus, who was not even eighteen years old, drowned (in 36 BCE) within a year of his appointment; Alexandra, his mother, blamed Herod.
 Alexandra wrote to Cleopatra, begging her assistance in avenging the boy's murder.
 Cleopatra in turn urged Mark Antony to punish Herod for the crime, and Antony sent for him to make his defense.
 Herod left his young wife in the care of his uncle Joseph, along with the instructions that if Antony should kill him, Joseph should kill Mariamne.
 Herod believed his wife to be so beautiful that she would become engaged to another man after his death and that his great passion for Mariamne prevented him from enduring a separation from her, even in death.
 Joseph became familiar with the queen and eventually divulged this information to her and the other women of the household, which did not have the hoped-for effect of proving Herod's devotion to his wife.
 Rumors soon circulated that Herod had been killed by Antony, and Alexandra persuaded Joseph to take Mariamne and her to the Roman legions for protection.
 However, Herod was released by Antony and returned home, only to be informed of Alexandra's plan by his mother and sister, Salome.
 Salome also accused Mariamne of committing adultery with Joseph, a charge which Herod initially dismissed after discussing it with his wife.
 After Herod forgave her, Mariamne inquired about the order given to Joseph to kill her should Herod be killed, and Herod then became convinced of her infidelity, saying that Joseph would only have confided that to her were the two of them intimate.
 He gave orders for Joseph to be executed and for Alexandra to be confined, but Herod did not punish his wife.